McIlroy, Europeans address Ryder Cup status for LIV players

 Donald is paired with rising Italian Guido Migliozzi and Adrian Meronk, the Polish player who won the Irish Open in July, for the opening two rounds this week.

-Then there’s Nicolai Højgaard, the 21-year-old Dane who won at Marco Simone last year a week after his identical twin brother, Rasmus, won the European Masters in Switzerland .
+Then there’s Nicolai Hojgaard, the 21-year-old Dane who won at Marco Simone last year a week after his identical twin brother, Rasmus, won the European Masters in Switzerland .

-Vice captain Thomas Bjørn is in a group with the 24-year-old Norwegian Viktor Hovland, who is No. 11 in the world golf rankings.
+Vice captain Thomas Bjorn is in a group with the 24-year-old Norwegian Viktor Hovland, who is No. 11 in the world golf rankings.

 ”I’m excited to see their games,” Donald said. ”I’ll be keeping my eye on some of the younger, exciting talent to try to make this team.”